by-student-2017/lammps_education_metal_win/potentials/meam/make_training_data_code/isolated_atom_energies_database/readme.txt

 "iteration #***" indicates that the algorithm did not converge even after 1000 cycles.
 #---------------------------------------------------------------------
 # occupations = 'tetrahedra_opt'
-# In tetrahedra_opt, 6x6x6 or more is recommended for calculation of isolated atoms.
+In tetrahedra_opt, 6x6x6 or more is recommended for calculation of isolated atoms.
-In spin, tetrahedra_opt runs, but there seems to be a problem with total magnetization.
-This is probably because the k-point is set to gamma points only.
-In non-spin, the k-point must be set to 6x6x6 for stable convergence.
 #---------------------------------------------------------------------
 # diagonalization = 'rmm-davidson'
 With the above settings, the difference in total energy between 'david' and 'rmm-davidson' is about 1e-5 Ry (13.6058e-4 eV).